lhmouse/asteria/doc/quick-guide.md

 * result #3: void
 ```

-The `var [ ... ] = ...` syntax is called _structured binding for arrays_.
-The
+The `var [ ... ] = ...` syntax is called a _structured binding for arrays_.
-declared variables at the first ellipsis are initialized by the elements of
+The declared variables at the first ellipsis are initialized by the elements
-the initializer at the second ellipsis in ascending order.
+of the initializer at the second ellipsis in ascending order.
 The initializer
 must yield an array or `null`.
 Variables that correspond to no elements are
 initialized to `null`.

-Similarly, the `var { ... } = ...` syntax is called _structure binding for
+Similarly, the `var { ... } = ...` syntax is called a _structure binding for
 objects_.
 The declared variables at the first ellipsis are initialized by the
 elements of the initializer at the second ellipsis according to their names.
 The initializer must yield an object or `null`.
 Variables that correspond to